 e.
 Incipient Fire Suppression and Portable Fire Extinguishers

-(a) Evacuation of all or most of the building’s occupants to a safe area without attempting to fight the fire
+(a) Evacuation of all of the building’s occupants to a safe area without attempting to fight the fire

 (b) Evacuation of all building occupants except those who are properly trained and designated to use portable fire extinguishers